The Hidden World of the Nearby

 III.
 From the breakdown lane, Interstate 495, Littleton, Massachusetts

 IV.
-A few feet from the very well trod path around Walden Pond
+A few feet from the well trod path around Walden Pond

 V. Across from the department of public works, Ashland, Massachusetts